Supporting Chinese lawyers to advocate the rule of law in China

 Liu Wei (刘巍)

-Liu Wei has had her license permanently revoked as a result of her advocacy on behalf of politically-sensitive clients.
-Ms. Wei has represented Falun Gong practitioners; victims of illegal land requisition and home demolition; people discriminated against for having HIV, AIDS, and hepatitis B; parents of the victims of melamine-tainted milk powder; and fellow rights defense lawyers.
+Liu Wei’s license to practice law was permanently revoked as a result of her advocacy on behalf of politically sensitive clients.
+Her clients included Falun Gong practitioners, victims of illegal land requisition and home demolition, individuals discriminated against because they contracted HIV, AIDS and hepatitis B, parents of children poisoned by melamine-tainted milk powder, and fellow rights defense lawyers.

 Read More…